Jamalam360/aoc/README.md

-# Advent of Code 2023
+# Advent of Code 2024

-My Advent of Code 2023 solutions, written in Rust.
+My Advent of Code 2024 solutions, written in Python.